 Contact

-Barton is highly skilled in health communications, instructional design, product development, and the management of public health programs.
-In her work on the National Center on Early Childhood Health and Wellness, she advances best practices for linking health and early childhood systems by developing evidence-based resources and workforce development tools.
+Barton is a skilled writer, curriculum designer, and manager of public health programs.
+She advances best practices for linking health and early childhood systems by developing evidence-based resources and workforce development tools.
+She is passionate about building the capacity of organizations to improve the health of children and families.